 Did you know that pale skin and spoon-shaped nails might be a physical sign of iron deficiency?
 Or, that weight gain may be related to fluid buildup in body tissues and determined by touch?

-Like other health practitioners, registered dietitian nutritionists, or RDNs, can perform a physical exam.
+Registered dietitian nutritionists, or RDNs, can perform a physical exam.
 The Nutrition Focused Physical Exam, or NFPE, is a physical exam that RDNs perform to assess nutritional status or evaluate malnutrition.
-This exam may be part of your nutrition assessment when you meet with an RDN
+This exam may be part of your nutrition assessment when you meet with an RDN.

 Step 1: Getting Started